Metis in Space Podcast – Dune

 The hosts go into much more detail than these two differences I noticed.
 They notice also that the weirding way isn't in the movies, and they say that the weirding modules that replaces it is a cheesy idea, but they understand it as a visual shortcut that works for a movie.
 They don’t talk about the holy book, but they do point out that the movie hints at a relationship between the worms and the spice, but it is much more explicitly explained in the books.
 They also compare the outrageous evilness of the Harkonnens in the movie to the subtle evil of the Harkonnens in the book, but they admit that some people find the book slow.

 They talk in a lot of detail about the Fremen, and they point out how they are tools.
 Nothing they do is their idea.
 They are acted on and acted through, but do not act themselves.
-The Bene Gesserit have even implanted their legends, to allow their chosen one to fulfill them.
+The Bene Gesserit have even implanted their legends in the local culture, to allow their chosen one to fulfill them.
 Paul then becomes a white savior, which is all stuff I wasn’t aware of when I watched the movie back in the 1980s.

 All in all, they hate Paul, they hate the movie’s Orientalism, its misogyny, and the eugenics, but somehow they still love Dune and the Toto soundtrack, so they give it their maximum mark of five floating Baron Harkonnens.
 It’s a fun listen, and I hope the rest of the episodes are as good.